Ken Lewis (songwriter): Career

+Later life and death

 He spent much of the 1990s in a starter home in the Petersfield district of Cambridge, with few possessions other than a piano.
 He was a popular member of the local community, visiting the elderly, vulnerable and isolated.
 Many of his neighbours were unaware of either his musical past or of his connection to the nearby St Matthews Church, until he wrote an article for the locally delivered church magazine, alluding to his earlier life.
 At the end of that decade he moved briefly to a nearby retirement home, before leaving Cambridge to move to a nursing home in Staffordshire.
 Later he returned to Cambridge, where his sister currently resides, spending the remainder of his life at a nursing home in the Cherry Hinton district, where he succumbed to complications associated with type 1 diabetes, on 2 August 2015.

 His funeral took place in the East Chapel of Cambridge Crematorium on 20 August 2015.
 His former writing partner John Shakespeare (alias John Carter) was among those attending.
 "Let's Go to San Francisco" was played at the end of the ceremony.
 The funeral date coincided with that of 1960s contemporary, Cilla Black.